Measure Authoring Tool - Web Site Accessibility Statement

 Monday – Friday 7:30 am – 5:00 pm Central Standard Time.

-If you need an alternative means of access to any information on the Measure Authoring Tool website, please contact our Help Desk at email@example.com.
+If you need an alternative means of access to any information on the Measure Authoring Tool website, please contact our Support Desk at email@example.com.
 Let us know the nature of your accessibility problem, the web address of the requested information, and your contact information.

 Many of our documents are available in PDF format.
 Version 6.0 of Adobe Reader, formerly called Acrobat Reader, now includes a built in Read Out Loud option.
 If your current version of Adobe Reader doesn't have this feature, the updated plug-in is available at no charge from Adobe.